 Types of Sewer Maintenance

 There are two main types of maintenance conducted on sewer pipes and manholes in the field: operational and rehabilitation.
-Both types of maintenance are conducted as needed based on the outcomes of CCTV sewer inspections.
+Both types are conducted as needed based on the outcomes of CCTV sewer inspections.
 Each maintenance task requires a unique skill set and may even require different crews in order to get the job done properly.

 Operational Maintenance includes any task that ensures the sewer functions properly and prolongs the life of the infrastructure, such as